 Planning a trip anywhere in the world can be tricky.
 But when that trip is to Italy, a country with so much to see and do, it gets even harder.
 That’s where we come in.
-To help make it as easy as it possibly can be, we’ve come up with this comprehensive guide to help you plan a trip to Italy on your own in 2022.
+To help make it as easy as it possibly can be, we’ve come up with this comprehensive guide to help you plan a trip to Italy on your own.

 In this guide, you’ll find everything you need to know about planning the perfect trip.
 This comprehensive guide includes when you should go to Italy, documents or IDs you need, money and budget, a couple of itineraries, how to get tickets, and more.
 By the time you’re finished reading this, you’ll be on your way to planning your Italian adventure with the confidence to do it yourself.